🌲 Front Range Plant FinderPlant finder

 Is Three-leaf sumac good for the Colorado Front Range?

-Yes.
-Three-leaf sumac is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Three-leaf sumac is a well-suited shrub for Colorado's Front Range.

 How big does Three-leaf sumac get?